AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/index.md

 ## Navigating the Documentation

 ### Getting Started
-Begin your exploration by navigation through this [Getting Started](../getting_started/) section, where you will be introduced to Adobe Express add-ons and learn how to set up your environment, create, build, and run your first add-on in no time!
+Begin your exploration by navigation through this [Getting Started](../getting_started/) section, where you will be introduced to Adobe Express Add-ons and learn how to set up your environment, create, build, and run your first add-on in no time!

 The steps to get started include: